nightsel/Coding-projects/readme.md

 codes are using ChatGPT to form a structure that gets troubleshooted when it fails.

+Results from scripts are written inside the script code to not waste space here.

 Magic the Gathering Arena:

+I wrote scripts to improve decisions in one of the game modes, draft.
+All of the scripts in mtg folder are for this purpose, and they are explained below.
 In this game, there is a draft mode where players are able to select cards to their deck.
 By using data analysis from games that are played online, it is possible to know which cards are better to choose.
-For example one relevant statistic is how many times a deck with a specific card has won out of all the games where that card has been played.
-A card that is more likely to win matches is often a better pick in draft.

 17lands has a lot of data and even data analysis regarding these cards that is publicly available.
 Link here: https://www.17lands.com/public_datasets .
-I used draft data from set PIO PremierDraft.
+I used draft data from the set PIO PremierDraft.

 To calculate the win probability of a card, first the massive input csv from 17lands is trimmed to only the relevant columns, which are the columns that